 Eco-Schools Teacher in charge of the programme will form a group of students from classes 6-8 who will take up activities under these seven steps at their home.
 Teacher will be guided to connect waste management theme with the various subjects taught under these classes.

 We welcome schools across India to join this prestigious global sustainable schools programme 'EcoWaM'.
 Following are the requirements:

-- After registration and submission of fees, schools will be provided with a log in ID and password for accessing EcoWaM resources.
+- After registration, schools will be provided with a login ID and password for accessing EcoWaM resources.

-- Teacher in charge from the school will be also provided online orientation on running the programme.
+- Teacher in charge from the school will be provided online orientation on running the programme with students.

-- CEE team will provide monthly counseling to teacher for conducting the activities and documentation of reports.
+- CEE team will provide monthly counseling to teachers for conducting the activities and documentation of reports.

-- Documentation of seven step process by school will be evaluated at national level for selection of Handprint Flag Award.
+- The report from school will be evaluated at national level for selection of Handprint Flag Award.